Recursive Estimation of Conditional Kernel Mean Embeddings: Introduction

 \section{Introduction}

-In {\em statistical learning} we need to work with probability distributions on (possibly high-dimensional or nonlinear) measurable sample spaces.\ {\em Kernel mean embeddings} (KMEs) offer a neat representation for dealing with distributions by mapping them into a {\em reproducing kernel Hilbert space} (RKHS).
+In {\em statistical learning} we need to work with probability distributions \cl{defined on a wide variety of objects, which may not even come from a linear space}.\ {\em Kernel mean embeddings} (KMEs) offer a neat representation for dealing with distributions by mapping them into a {\em reproducing kernel Hilbert space} (RKHS).
 These embeddings were defined in \citep{berlinet2004reproducing} and \citep{smola2007hilbert}.
 In machine learning often the conditional distribution of an output w.r.t.\ some input plays a key role.
 In these problems the concept of {\em conditional kernel mean embeddings} (CKME) is more adequate.
 The notion of CKME was first recognized in \citep{song2009a}, then a refined definition was given in \citep{song2013kernel}.
-Its rigorous measure theoretic background was presented in \citep{klebanov2020rigorous} and in \citep{park2020measure} as an input dependent random element in a RKHS.
-These concepts strongly rely on the notion of Bochner integrals and conditional expectation in Banach spaces of which theory is presented in \citep{pisier2016martingales,hytonen2016analysis} and Appendix A. Under some stringent assumptions \cite{song2009a} estimate the conditional kernel mean map with an empirical variant of the regularized inverse cross-covariance operator.
-It is shown in \citep{grunewalder2012} that this estimate can also be deduced from a regularized risk minimization scheme in a {\em vector-valued} reproducing kernel Hilbert space based on \citep{michelli2005}.
+Its rigorous measure theoretic background was presented in \citep{klebanov2020rigorous} and in \citep{park2020measure} as an input dependent random element in an RKHS.
+These concepts strongly rely on the notions of Bochner integral and conditional expectation in Banach spaces of which theory is presented in \citep{pisier2016martingales,hytonen2016analysis} and Appendix A. Under some stringent assumptions \cite{song2009a} estimate the conditional kernel mean map with an empirical variant of the regularized inverse cross-covariance operator.
+It is shown in \citep{grunewalder2012} that this estimate can also be deduced from a regularized risk minimization scheme in a {\em vector-valued} RKHS based on \citep{michelli2005}.
 In \citep{park2020measure} a consistency theorem is proved when the conditional kernel mean map is included in a vector-valued RKHS.